Agatti Airport: Structure

 Agatti airport is spread over 18.56 ha.
 It has one asphalt runway, oriented 04/22, 1204 metres long and 30 metres wide, while its terminal building can handle 50 passengers during peak hours.
 Navigational aids include a DME and NDB.
 It is operated by the Airports Authority of India (AAI).

 Expansion plans

-In 2013, the Airports Authority of India (AAI) received environmental clearance to extend the runway by constructing a 1,500-feet-long bridge on stilts over the sea.
+In 2013, the Airports Authority of India (AAI) received environmental clearance to extend the runway by constructing a 1,500-foot-long bridge on stilts over the sea.
 The extension is to be built at a cost of Rs 3 billion and will allow aircraft like the ATR-72 to be operated without any payload restrictions.

 AAI originally planned to construct a bridge between Agatti and the neighbouring uninhabited Kalpati Island to make the runway long enough to handle an Airbus A320 or Boeing 737.
-However, this plan was rejected on environmental grounds as the bridge would have gone through a turtle colony and Kalpati island would need to be levelled to accommodate the extended runway.
+However, this plan was rejected on environmental grounds as the bridge would have gone through a turtle colony and Kalpati Island would need to be levelled to accommodate the extended runway.

 As per the revised master plan, the following works will be undertaken: